ssenhouse/Project1/README.md

 * understand how to construct a risk tolerance variable to quantify an investor's appetite for investment risk[https://finmasters.com/risk-profile-test/#gref]
 * source market data on investment assets from yahoo finance allowing us to quickly create a universe to choose assets[https://github.com/ranaroussi/yfinance]

+# Results
+To illustrate the results of our model, we ran scenerios to understand the extremes of the model.
+Specifically, if we are to maximize returns based on the client's risk aversion, how do our results in our porfolio change.

+# Next Steps
+One of the exciting outcomes of this project is that there is long list of options for further analysis and customization of the report.
+The following is not an exhaustive list, but will provide ideas on what other steps can be taken with this project.

+**Additional questions that surfaced.**
+* Universe of investments.
+For simplicity and to meet our project timeline, we created a static universe comprising of a mixed bag of instruments to include stocks, bonds and etf’s.
+We did this to ensure not just a variety of companies but asset classes as well.
+* How to best define risk?
+Specifically, how can we develop a more in depth analysis for creating the investor profile.
+As we started to use the model to solve for the optimal porfolio, we observed that the model follow a logarithmic estimation for the weights of the optimal portfolio.
+Therefore, we found it necessary to scale our risk aversion factor to see the extremes of the portfolio recommendations based on our universe.
+Therefore, both the asset classes and the risk tolerance variable are critical inputs